 Jazzland opened in 2000 on a site that can only be described as a swamp.
 Here’s the view of the land between the parking lot and the road near one of the park entrances.

-Jazzland was not profitable as the property management company did not specialise in running parks of its size or type.
-In 2001, the lease was put up for sale and was purchased by Six Flags in March 2002 as 75-year lease.
+Jazzland was not as profitable as the property management company did not specialize in running parks of its size or type.
+In 2001, the lease was put up for sale and was purchased by Six Flags in March 2002 as a 75-year lease.
 The park retained its name as Jazzland for a year after the sale whilst Six Flags relocated rides from other theme parks to the site.

 In 2003, Jazzland was upgraded and officially changed names to Six Flags New Orleans.
 In early 2005, Six Flags was planning to include a water park in the admission fee with an announcement of this change to be delivered at the end of August 2005.
 Oh the irony – Hurricane Katrina made landfall in New Orleans on August 29th, 2005, submerging the park in 1.8 m / 6 ft of water for over one month following the storm.

-The last day the park operated was August 21st, 2005 and planned to reopen the weekend of August 27-28, however, with Katrina in the forecast, the weekend opening was cancelled.
-In 2007, Six Flags determined it was too costly to rebuild the park and estimated that the loss of the park amounted $32.5 million.
+The last day the park operated was August 21st, 2005 and planned to reopen the weekend of August 27-28, however, with Katrina in the forecast, the weekend opening was canceled.
+In 2007, Six Flags determined it was too costly to rebuild the park and estimated that the loss of the park amounted to $32.5 million.
 Only a few rides were salvageable with the biggest being Batman which was refurbished and relocated to Six Flags Fiesta Texas (in San Antonio) and renamed Goliath.

 Tessa and I arrived at the park from what we believe is a lesser-followed route.
-We were travelling west on I-10 and took exit 248.
+We were traveling west on I-10 and took exit 248.
 At the top of the exit ramp, we turned left and then we turned right on Michoud Blvd.
 The off-ramp from I-10 was littered with huge piles of furniture and other construction debris.
 It was obvious that this was a popular illegal dumping site but it was also obvious that it was not patrolled, regardless of the threatening signage of hefty fines.

 As we approached Michoud Blvd, things got creepy.
 We were not sure how close or far we were from the park so we assumed that the open area was an overflow parking lot – which may or may not be true.
-There were 3-4 burned out cars and more giant piles of illegally dumped rubbish lining Michoud Blvd.
+There were 3-4 burned-out cars and more giant piles of illegally dumped rubbish lining Michoud Blvd.
 It was very eerie and I felt like we were on another planet.

 If you squint and look hard in the middle of the photo above, you can see the two free-fall bungee swing pillars in the park.

 Out our nowhere a housing development appeared and kids were hopping off school buses.
-I wondered how damaged those houses were after the storm and if the residents were scared of storm of similar size.
+I wondered how damaged those houses were after the storm and if the residents were scared of a storm of similar size.

 We continued down Michoud Blvd and a few blocks later, we were at one of the park’s two entrances.
 We drove slowly, unsure if the security car was occupied or not.

-I had read that trespassers would be prosecuted but I really wanted to get inside the park.
+I read that trespassers would be prosecuted but I really wanted to get inside the park.
 We spent about 10 minutes staring at the abandoned entrance and analyzing if, and how easily, I could slip under the fence.